 - Certain lung diseases

-In minor cases of tachycardia, you may not need treatment or medication.
-However, if your condition is causing your heart to work inefficiently, you may notice that you feel fatigued, experience chest pressure or become breathless.
-This means that your body is not receiving the oxygenated blood that it needs in order to function properly.
+In minor cases of Tachycardia, you may not need treatment or medication.
+However, if your condition is causing your heart to work inefficiently, you may notice that you feel fatigued, experience chest pressure, or become breathless.
+This means that your body is not receiving the oxygenated blood that it needs to function properly.

 Most people experience occasional bouts of heart palpitations, and these alone should not be a cause for concern.
-However, if you think that tachycardia is causing dizziness, fatigue or tightness in your chest, come see us at SignatureCare.
+However, if you think that Tachycardia is causing dizziness, fatigue, or tightness in your chest, go to the nearest emergency room immediately.
 Keep an eye out for these telling symptoms: